AlonsoFlo14/SI_Group4_CatFlap/Readme.md

 ## Presentation
 ### General idea of the project
-The project consists in making a cat flap.
-The goal is to detect the presence of a specific cat so that the hatch unlocks and the cat can enter into the house.The detection of other animals would leave the hatch closed and an audible signal could be emitted.
-For example, if a foreign cat shows up at the door, a bark will be issued.
+The project consists in making a dog flap.
+The goal is to detect the presence of a specific dog so that the hatch unlocks and the dog can enter into the house.The detection of other animals would leave the hatch closed and an audible signal could be emitted.
+For example, if a foreign dog or a cat shows up at the door, a bark will be issued.
 The part concerning artificial intelligence will be managed by the raspberry and the sound elements and displays will be managed by an Arduino

 ### Detailed description of the project